ansipes/mejo-187/content/assignment/get-visual-studio-code.md

 {{< figure src="/images/get-visual-studio-code/step-five.png" >}}

+### HTMLHint

+This will help point out problems in our HTML.
+Code formatter not working?
+There is most likely an issue with your HTML.

 ### Live Server

 Allows us to preview our websites locally, but they will behave like they are already hosted somewhere on the internet.
 It will also automatically reload your page whenever you make a change.
 Use the search box to locate and install.